The Twelve Chairs (1970 film): Development

 Director Mel Brooks met with a gourmet society consisting of Mario Puzo, Joseph Heller, Speed Vogel, and Julius Green every Tuesday night in Chinatown, Manhattan throughout the 1950s and 1960s.
 During a club meeting, Green gave Brooks his copy of the Russian novel The Twelve Chairs, the first of three books written by Ilf and Petrov, and told Brooks that it could possibly work as a movie.
-Brooks was sceptical but changed his mind after reading it.
+Brooks was skeptical but changed his mind after reading it.

-Brooks decided the movie needed a title song and considered hiring a songwriter to write the lyrics.
+Brooks decided the movie needed a song over the opening titles, and considered hiring a songwriter to write the lyrics.
 His wife, Anne Bancroft, persuaded Brooks to write it himself by reminding him that he wrote The Producers and its songs.
 He got the idea for the song's title, "Hope for the Best, Expect for the Worst", from the movie's Russian setting, and based the song's melody on a Johannes Brahms composition, Hungarian Dances Number 4 in B Minor, which was in turn based on the csárdás "Bártfai emlék", composed by Béla Kéler.
 According to Brooks, the song's first eight bars are taken directly from the composition, but the interlude and the release are original.

 The novel has Vorobyaninov murdering Bender upon discovering the final chair.
 Brooks was firm on changing this, stating in an interview with the online magazine Consequence:

 "You don’t need to go out depressed after an hour or two of seeing a movie.
 I never was going to use [the novel's ending].
 I was always going to have Ostap see the light and come to the aid and rescue of poor Vorobyaninov.
 So, that was my switch on it.
 For me, it worked better."